 The Board reviewed each separate charge to ensure that they were reasonable and reflected the services provided.
-This included annual management charge ('AMC'), Trustee/Custodian fees and audit fees.
+This included the annual management charge ('AMC'), Trustee/Custodian fees and audit fee.
+The AMC includes the Manager's periodic charge and the Investment Manager's fee.